molto0504/tiny-listener/README.md

 # Tiny-listener

-Tiny-listener is a lightning-fast, high-performance event handle framework with Python 3.6+
+Tiny-listener is a lightweight event framework with Python 3.6+

 [中文](README-CN.md) / [English](README.md)